 How often should I get a facial, realistically?

 I recommend my clients get facials every 4-6 weeks.
 Facials are a great time to check in with your esthetician as the skin can change seasonally and may need different products for different times of the year.
 What is even more important, however, than getting regular facials is having a regular daily skincare routine consisting of quality products.
-It's what you put on your skin each and every day that is truly going to make the biggest impact versus an hour long treatment every so often.
+It's what you put on your skin each and every day that is truly going to make the biggest impact versus an occasional hour-long treatment.

 What is the best moisturizer you use in the winter?

-I love helping you guys find more safe and natural skincare options, so if you every have any questions just ask!
-The best tool is to learn your ingredients, and I highly recommend the book No More Dirty Looks for a thorough breakdown of what's really in your products.
+I love helping you guys find more safe and natural skincare options.
+The best tool is to learn more about ingredients, I highly recommend the book No More Dirty Looks for a thorough breakdown of what's really in your products.

 Holistic Nutritionist | Trainer | Esthetician | Mom